crutcher/crutcher.github.io-source/source/Tapestry/index.md

 or may exist to constrain optimization solutions (this tensor is in memory on this given machine).

+A *Source Node* has no dependencies; and produces a single *Tensor Node*.

 A *Sink Node* represents a process which stores or makes the contents of a *Tensor Node* accessible outside the expression environment after evaluation is complete.
 It may also represent real work (store this tensor to a file system or database); or it may represent a constraint that the tensor is in the cache on a given target machine.

+A *Sink Node* has exactly one *Tensor Node* dependency; and can not be the dependency of another node.

 ## Expression Evaluation Theory Derivation